CoalitionEngine/Coalition-Engine/README.md

 > Canary : This will be getting the cutting edge updates, which means most likely it will cause unexpected errors or crashes.

 > Stable : When the feature is **completly** done and stable, It will move to the Stable branch.
+This branch is basically deprecated, you should not use this branch.

 > Long-Term Support : Specified for GameMaker LTS users!
 This branch will barely get updates.
 Its purposes are to maintain stability.